What that actually means in practice

 Where teams get this wrong

-Most teams try to improve payback period by cutting spend broadly.
-That may reduce burn, but it often damages the parts of the engine that were working.
-The better move is to cut precisely: protect high-fit demand, kill low-fit acquisition, and make every stage after acquisition convert faster.
+Most teams try to improve payback by cutting spend across the board.
+That lowers burn, but it often damages the parts of the engine that were working.
+The better move is to cut precisely: protect high-fit demand, kill low-fit acquisition, and make every stage after the sale convert faster.

 Common errors show up in predictable ways: